Are you looking to escape to one of our planet's last great wildernesses?

 Twice daily excursions

 We run frequent excursions to get up-close to wildlife, allowing you to experience what it’s like exploring onshore.
-Each day includes two excursions with our leaders exploring the sea ice, ready to encounter any wildlife that may waiting.
-You’ll be given life vests and waterproof boots for each excursion.
+Each shore day includes two excursions with our leaders exploring the sea ice, ready to encounter any wildlife that may waiting.
+You’ll be given life vests, waterproof jackets and waterproof boots for the duration of the activities.

 All cruises provide three course meals, 24-hour tea and coffee, and main activities including Zodiac excursions, onboard seminars and shore landings.
 Our chefs know just how to warm you up after your Antarctic outing, just be ready for a second serving!

 All of our ships and operations teams undergo strict safety audits.
 We are committed to upholding the highest safety standards on all our trips operating within the Antarctic region.

 We strive to use travel as a force for good.
 That’s why we choose to give back to the communities we visit, carbon offset all our trips and take our social and environmental responsibilities seriously.
 We’ve been officially certified as the world’s largest travel B Corp, which means when you choose Intrepid Travel, you can rest assured you’re travelling to improve the planet.

 Our Antarctica Guidebook is designed to give you a taste of what an adventure to the world's southern polar region will be like, from the wildlife you might see, to the places you might go and even what to pack for the journey.

 We know you want to be as comfortable as possible while onboard, which is why we’ve chosen vessels equipped with modern conveniences like LED televisions and internet connectivity, along with luxurious touches that make each voyage a true pleasure.
 Each ship boasts onboard chefs to prepare a range of hearty, quality meals, and onboard experts to ensure you spend more time seeing the sights and less time thumbing through a guidebook.